kube-vip/website/content/docs/usage/egress.md

 **NOTE:** At this time, egress requires `iptables` in order to re-write rules that will change traffic.
 To facilitate this a seperate kube-vip image exists that has `iptables`, this image is called `kube-vip-iptables` and is available [here](https://github.com/kube-vip/kube-vip/pkgs/container/kube-vip-iptables).

+**Additionally** Should your Operating System (RHEL, Rocky Linux) have started the steps to deprecate `iptables` in favour of `nftables` then you will need to use the environment variable `egress_withnftables` (set to `true`), otherwise some of the rules will be ignored by the kernel.
+Whilst the rules will work, you may view confusing results viewing the rules inside and outside the pod that is being egressed.

 To enable Egress kube-vip requires `serviceElection` to be enabled, the Kubernetes service requires the below Egress annotation **and** it requires `externalTrafficPolicy` set to `Local`.

 ```